Lorna Frampton

 Lorna Frampton (2 April 1920 – 23 February 2009) was an English backstroke swimmer who competed for Great Britain at the 1936 Summer Olympics in Berlin.

 Biography

 Frampton was born in Hendon and swam for Polytechnic Harriers SC.

-At the 1938 Olympic Games she finished sixth in the women's 100-metre backstroke event.
+At the 1938 Olympic Games she finished sixth in the women's 100-metre backstroke event with a time of 1 minute and 20.6 seconds.

 At the 1938 British Empire Games in Sydney, Australia, she was a member of the English women's team that won the gold medal in the 3×110-yard medley relay event.